At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to understand the expectations and requirements for the English 2iC position.
-Highlight key responsibilities and essential qualifications that you possess.
+Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of the English 2iC position.
+Tailor your application to highlight how your experience aligns with what the school is looking for.

 How to prepare for a job interview at Clarus Education